vaughntastic77/Aggravation/README.md

 # Known Bugs

-All known bugs are currently resolved.
+All known fixable bugs are currently resolved.

+1. There is currently a bug with pygame that sometimes causes the display to not update correctly.